josdem/hugo/content/techtalk/cicd/git_basics.md

 **Ignore Files**

-Ignored files are usually build directories or generated files.
-It is a good practice ignore those files in order to do that you can simply create a file named `.gitignore` and add those files Git should ignore.
+Ignored files are usually build directories and generated files.
+It is a good practice to ignore those files, you simply need to create a file named `.gitignore` and add path plus file names.

 ```txt
 credentials.yml